 - Itching, swelling, or redness in your vagina

 How is vulvovaginal candidiasis diagnosed?

-Your caregiver will ask about your medical history and examine you.
-He may also take a sample of your vaginal discharge may show what germ is causing your infection.
+Your healthcare provider will ask about your medical history and examine you.
+A sample of your vaginal discharge may show what germ is causing your infection.

 How is vulvovaginal candidiasis treated?